Y DNA Tests

 The autosomal test is designed to find relatives on any of your ancestral lines within the last five generations.
 The test uses autosomal DNA, which is the mixture of DNA you received from both parents (about 50% from your mother and about 50% from your father).
 Because autosomal DNA is a mixture of your mother’s and father’s DNA, it is unique to each person.
 Both men and women can complete this test.

-I have tested at Family Tree DNA for autosomal DNA.
-To date I have a large number of matches but none relate specifically to other Kelsalls.
-Because my father has also tested I am able to distinguish paternal and maternal matches.
+I have tested at FTDNA and Ancestry for autosomal DNA, and uploaded the FTDNA to My Heritage.
+My father has also tested at FTDNA so in that data set I am able to distinguish paternal and maternal matches.